Introduction

 command as well as the descriptions given here.

-Thus here we have that starting to type demo
+Thus here we have that starting to type demo and pressing tab will result in

 the following output in the console: